To help you cut through the technical terms and better understand your energy bills, here's a comprehensive glossary of energy terms.

 If you complain to your energy supplier about any aspect of your account and they don't resolve it satisfactorily within eight weeks, you can take your complaint to the ombudsman service, which is independent of the energy industry and regulator Ofgem.

 Online energy tariffs give you a discount on your bills for managing your bills and payments on the internet.

 'Payment received on'

-This shows the date and amount you last made to your energy supplier
+This shows the date and amount you last paid to your energy supplier

-Your bill may include a payment slip at the bottom, in case you want to pay your bill at the bank or by post.
+Your bill may include a payment slip at the bottom, in case you want to pay your bill at the bank, post office or by post.

 The name of you current energy plan or tariff.
 This can be useful to have to hand if you're making an application to switch to a new supplier.

 The amount you are billed for each kWh you consume.
 Multiply the number of kWh you have consumed by the pence per kWh to calculate what you're being charged for the energy you've used.